 The policy for Care and Treatment Reviews, also called CTRs, changed in March 2017.
 View the latest policy.

 In order to promote awareness of Transforming Care and to support best practice within CTR, we have produced a document that contains useful links and resources for professionals, patients and families.
-View the Transforming Care and Care Treatment Reviews document.
+View the Transforming Care and Care Treatment Reviews document and the Modified 12 step discharge checklist.

 To find out more visit the NHS England website.